 60-Day notice and request for comments; extension of an existing collection of information.

 The Department of Homeland Security, U.S. Customs and Border Protection will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995 (PRA).
 The information collection is published in the Federal Register to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted (no later than March 9, 2018) to be assured of consideration.
+Comments are encouraged and must be submitted (no later than October 6, 2020) to be assured of consideration.

 Written comments and/or suggestions regarding the item(s) contained in this notice must include the OMB Control Number 1651-0020 in the subject line and the agency name.
 To avoid duplicate submissions, please use only one of the following methods to submit comments: